stef/libopaque/README.md

 it.

 It comes with bindings for js, php7, ruby, java, erlang, lua, python, go and SASL.
-There's also a 3rd party bindings for
+There are also a 3rd party bindings for:
  - [dart](https://github.com/tibotix/opaque-dart)
  - rust [libopaque-sys](https://github.com/dnet/libopaque-sys) + [opaqueoxide](https://github.com/dnet/opaqueoxide/)